Drum Mics 101: Best Drum Mics and Kits, Types, Placements, FAQ

 Top 10 Drum Mics For Home Studios and Live Performance

 In this chapter, you will read about the ten best mics for home studios and live performances.
-In addition, this chapter will help you to choose mics that fits your need and budget.
+In addition, this chapter will help you to choose mics that fit your needs and budget.

 First off,